 Father Mollinger spared no expense in building St. Anthony Chapel spending $300,000 of his own funds on importing stained glass windows, building an impressive edifice, and of course, purchasing the Stations of the Cross and the relics.

 Unfortunately as many of these stories go, years after Father Mollinger’s death, the chapel began falling into disrepair.
-In 1972, the Diocese of Pittsburgh realized the gravity of the situation and established the Saint Anthony Chapel Restoration Fund Committee and restoration was done in three stages, ending in 1977.
+In 1972, the Diocese of Pittsburgh realized the gravity of the situation and established the St. Anthony Chapel Restoration Fund Committee and restoration was done in three stages, ending in 1977.

 While many of us will never get to the Vatican, or any of the other great cathedrals of the world, St. Anthony Chapel is a great way to experience some amazing relics right here in Pittsburgh.
 Just another reason why Pittsburgh is such a hidden gem!